 If a child has lead in their blood above the CDC blood lead reference

-value (3.5 mcg/dL), their healthcare provider may recommend follow-up services.
+value (3.5 mcg/dL), their health care provider may recommend follow-up services.
 These

 include finding and removing lead from the child’s environment, feeding the child